 Step 3: Arraignment and Pretrial Motions

-You’ll appear in court to enter a plea.
+The defendant is required to appear before a federal judge and enter a formal plea.
 This is where a skilled Fremont, CA federal criminal defense lawyer begins shaping the case – by challenging evidence, filing suppression motions, and negotiating favorable conditions for release.

 Step 4: Plea Negotiations or Trial